 The third component includes a Lecturer Series in which the students are exposed to a wide variety of education and career options through seminars presented by the Associate Dean of the Graduate School, faculty members, and past participants.

 Additional activities during the program will include a visit to a research facility (such as Pfizer Inc. in Groton, CT), a cookout, and the Summer Undergraduate Research Fellows Conference.
 This conference affords each participant the opportunity to present their scientific findings to a group of their peers and mentors.

 The Summer Undergraduate Research Fellowship Program provides an outstanding environment to learn first hand about a career in biomedical and behavioral research.
 Many of our former participants have matriculated into Ph.D. and M.D./Ph.D. programs.

-The application period for the 2017 Summer Undergraduate Research Fellowship Program is OPEN.
+The application period for the 2018 Summer Undergraduate Research Fellowship Program is OPEN.
 Please read all of the requirements.
 Incomplete applications will not be considered.